 TREE TRESPASS LOTTERY

 Still, the punishment ought to fit the crime.
 Like the Alaska case we considered a few months ago, compensation for loss is one thing.
-A lottery ticket that would score you two-thirds of the fair market value of your 30-acre spread for the loss of 4 acres of trees just seems wrong.
+But a lottery ticket that would score you two-thirds of the fair market value of your 30-acre spread for the loss of 4 acres of trees just seems wrong.

-But no one should quibble with the Linebargers getting treble damages.
+No one should quibble with the Linebargers getting treble damages.
 Pig-headed George had it coming.
 But their lawyer somehow forgot to ask for treble damages in his complaint, or even at trial.
 A basic tenet of procedural due process is that a defendant should get notice of what the plaintiff wants to stick him or her with, and an opportunity to put on as good a defense as the defendant can muster and the law allows.

 In today’s litigious world, the Linebargers would have gone after their lawyer’s malpractice policy the day after the appeals court ruled.